 A good set of warm clothes is equally important and that should include some sort of headgear and gloves.
 As it can rain at any time of year and heavily — you will also need waterproof clothing.
-A decent pair of boots is an advantage but not strictly necessary.
-A pair of joggers is quite adequate most of the time though it’s a good idea to have a pair of thongs, sandals or canvas tennis shoes to wear in the evening if your main shoes get wet.
+A decent pair of hiking boots is an advantage for this trek.
+A pair of joggers is quite adequate most of the time though it’s a good idea to have a pair of thongs, sandals or canvas tennis shoes to wear in the evening at the camp if your main shoes get wet.

 Remember that it’s not a good idea to sleep in clothes which you have worn during the day because the sweat which your day clothes absorb from your skin keep them moist at night and so reduce their heat-retention capabilities.
 If you don’t intend to stay in the huts along the way you’ll need a tent and associated equipment which we normally provide.

-Unless you intend to eat only canned and dried food along the way (not recommended) our mountain local professional chef have basic cooking equipment and a water container with a capacity of at least one litre per person.
-Our porters have the rucksack that they can carry your luggage including theirs with a limited of 20kg per person so bring as less as you can.
+Unless you intend to eat only canned and dried food along the way (not recommended) our mountain local professional chef have basic cooking equipment and a water container to refill your bottles with treated and filtered water from the mountain streams with a capacity of at least one to three litre per person everyday.
+Our porters have the rucksack that they can carry your luggage including theirs with a limited of 20kg per person, so bring as less as you can (with maximum of 15kg).

 If you wonder want to bring during your trek, below is the list of the important equipment even though all the gear you need for the trek can be hired in Moshi.